Norah McKean1

 William Ventris Field, 1st and last Baron Field was born on 21 August 1813.1 He was the son of Thomas Flint Field.1 He married Louisa Smith, daughter of John Smith, in 1864.1 He died on 23 January 1907 at age 93, without issue.1

-William Ventris Field, 1st and last Baron Field was admitted to Inner Temple in 1850 entitled to practice as a Barrister-at-Law.1 He held the office of Bencher of the Inner Temple in 1864.1 He was invested as a Queen's Counsel (Q.C.) in 1864.1 He was invested as a Knight Bachelor in 1875.1 He held the office of Justice of the Queen's Bench in 1875.1 He held the office of Judge of the High Court, Queen's Bench Division between 1875 and 1890.1 He was invested as a Privy Counsellor (P.C.) in 1890.1 He was created 1st Baron Field, of Bakeham, co.
+He was admitted to Inner Temple in 1850 entitled to practise as a Barrister-at-Law.1 He was appointed Queen's Counsel (Q.C.) in 1864.1 He held the office of Bencher of the Inner Temple in 1864.1 He was appointed Knight Bachelor in 1875.1 He held the office of Justice of the Queen's Bench in 1875.1 He held the office of Judge of the High Court, Queen's Bench Division between 1875 and 1890.1 He was appointed Privy Counsellor (P.C.) in 1890.1 He was created 1st Baron Field, of Bakeham, co.
 Surrey [U.K.] on 23 April 1890.1 On his death, his title became extinct.1

 Citations